Mechanical-Advantage/AdvantageScope/docs/INDEX.md

 ## Getting Started

-These links cover the basics you need to know when using AdvantageScope.
+These links cover the basics of getting around in AdvantageScope and and accessing data.

 - [App Navigation](/docs/NAVIGATION.md)
 - [Downloading/Opening Log Files](/docs/OPEN-FILE.md)